Formalizing contextuality in sequential scenarios: Discussion and conclusion

-where $A \nd B$.
-If the assumption of ND holds, it seems OD is never relaxed, then $p^{\textup{flip}}[AB]$ would necessarily be $0$.
-Because OD remains, the relaxation necessarily comes from the form of the transfer function $\Gamma$, thus one can introduce a noisy version:
+In their papers, the authors do not relax OD, but only focus on the relaxation of compatibility -- here associated to ND.
+If ND holds perfectly, then $p^{\textup{flip}}[AB]$ is necessarily $0$.
+The relaxation of ND necessarily comes from the transfer function $\Gamma$, thus one can introduce a noisy version:

-where $\Gamma_A^{\textup{noisy}}(\lambda_1 \vert \lambda_0, k')$ is a function that chooses a $\lambda_1$ such that any non-disturbing measurement outcome is flipped.
-The existence of such function is not assured, however it follows the spirit of~\cite{guhne2010Compatibility}, and the notion of flipping.
+where $\Gamma_A^{\textup{noisy}}(\lambda_1 \mid \lambda_0, k')$ is a function that chooses a $\lambda_1$ such that any non-disturbing measurement outcome is flipped.
+The existence of such function is not assured, however it follows the spirit of~\cite{guhne2010CompatibilityNoncontextualitySequential}, and the notion of flipping.
 With this we have $p^{\textup{flip}}[AB] = \varepsilon$.

-However, as they argue, this might not be directly experimentally testable since both $\xi_{B}(k\vert\lambda_0)$ and $\xi_{A}(k'\vert \lambda_0)$ depend on $\lambda_0$ in Equation~\eqref{eq:p-flip} which is not possible because one has to chose which measurement comes first.
+However, as argued in~\cite{guhne2010CompatibilityNoncontextualitySequential}, this might not be directly experimentally testable since both $\xi_{B}(k\mid\lambda_0)$ and $\xi_{A}(k'\mid \lambda_0)$ depend on $\lambda_0$ in Equation~\eqref{eq:p-flip} which is not possible because one has to chose which measurement comes first.
 We can still follow through the paper with our approach, by introducing a new quantity $p^{\textup{err}}[BAB]$:

 where again $p^{\textup{err}}[BAB] = 0$ as long as OD and ND are respected.
 The following inequality holds:

 as we have: